Chainscript/chainscript-js/README.md

 This only applies when `immutable` is `false` (the default value).

 You may change the script directly via `Chainscript#script`.
-If you can change the body content directly, an update command will be issued if needed when you call `run`.
+If you can change the body content directly, an update command will be issued if needed **before other commands** when you call `run`.

 ```js
 var cs = new Chainscript({body: {content: {name: 'My Document'}}});